 2019 Community Opportunity Grants are now open

-Community Opportunity grants help nonprofits carry out their mission more effectively.
+Community Opportunity Grants help nonprofits carry out their mission more effectively.
+These are one-time grants with applications accepted on a rolling basis annually from January until Community Opportunity Grant funds are depleted.
 Applications for grants up to $20,000 are accepted without solicitation via our online grants system and provided to help build nonprofit organizational capacity in the following areas:

 - Enhancing service delivery